-About the CCPS Bachelor of Science in Law Enforcement with a Leadership Concentration
+About the CCPS Bachelor of Science in Law Enforcement

 This degree prepares graduates for a successful, rewarding career in local, state, and federal justice systems.
 Our degree program is specifically designed for the working professional.
 The B.S. in Law Enforcement can be completed through a combination of evening, online, and blended courses.